okram999/genai-assistant/README.md

-# GenAI TEST Project
+# GenAI-Assistant

+## What is all about
+- A chatbot thats interacting with a backend build using Generative AI

-To run this project in your local workspace:
+## To run this project in your local workspace:
  1. Populate the API Keys in .env file at the projects root
  2. Start the virtual env `pipenv shell`
  3. Install the required project packages, `pipenv install`